nebul4ck/devops-engineer/docker/resources/docs/question_of_exam.md

 * -p 192.168.1.100:8080:80 -> Map TCP port 80 in the container to port 8080 on the Docker host for connections to host IP 192.168.1.100.
 * -p 8080:80/udp -> Map UDP port 80 in the container to port 8080 on the Docker host.
 * -p 8080:80/tcp -p 8080:80/udp -> Map TCP port 80 in the container to TCP port 8080 on the Docker host, and map UDP port 80 in the container to UDP port 8080 on the Docker host.
+* -P : Map port in the container (see EXPOSE in the Dockerfile of the image that te container is created from) to random user ports or registered ports (1024-49151)
 ```
 ### Mount volumes
 49. What is the difference between -v and --mount flags in terms of creating volumes?